Prepare your external drive

 - In the Finder, go to the external drive where you want to store your library.

-- Drag your library to its new location on the external drive.
+- Drag Photos Library to its new location on the external drive.
 If you see an error, select your external drive's icon in the Finder, then choose File > Get Info.
-If the information under Sharing & Permissions isn't visible, click the triangle button , then make sure the "Ignore ownership on this volume" checkbox is selected.
+If the information under Sharing & Permissions isn't visible, click the triangle , then make sure the "Ignore ownership on this volume" checkbox is selected.
 If it's not selected, click the lock button to unlock it, enter an administrator name and password, then select the checkbox.*

 - After the move is finished, double-click Photos Library in its new location to open it.